OmarMDiab/OmarMDiab/README.md

 - 👋 Hi, I’m @OmarMDiab
 - 👀 I’m interested in Data science
-- 🌱 I’m currently learning OOP
+- 🌱 I’m currently learning Data Analysis
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me omarmdiab35@gmail.com